pepurion/aleph/content/Character/Character File.md

 You spend a number of TP (Talent points) to get talents from any available talent tree.
 Every Species has it's own additional tree.

-Number of TP required depends on sum of talent's stat values (**Body, Mind and Soul**).
+Number of TP required depends on sum of Talent Stat's values (**Body, Mind and Soul**).
 Upon getting the talent, you add these values to your sheet.

 ---
 ## Stats and Skills